EMS-TU-Ilmenau/fastmat/README.md

 - `to be announced soon.
 Please tune back in regularly to check on updates.`

 ## Installation
-fastmat currently supports both Linux and Windows.
-Building the documentation and running benchmarks is currently only supported under linux with windows support underway.
+fastmat currently supports Linux, Windows and Mac OS.
 You may choose one of these installation methods:

 ### installation with pip: